-- Two hash-tables (0) 00 00 00 and 00000 00 00, with the hash-functions (0), and be- - An object to is either stored at location (5) (5) (5) (5) or (5) (5) (5) - A search clearly takes constant time if the above constraint is met.
+- An object is either stored at location (505) (collior (515) (collior - A search clearly takes constant time if the above constraint to is met.

 Try to generate a hash-table with constant worst-case search time in a dynamic scenario.